 Certain Transportation Investment Generating Economic Recovery, or TIGER grants, and Fixing America’s Surface Transportation Act, or FAST grants, could also help fill your sidewalk funding needs, depending on individual grant program requirements.

-Last year, FRA offered $10 million in grants to improve highway rail crossings along energy freight routes.
+In 2015, FRA offered $10 million in grants to improve highway rail crossings along energy freight routes.
 Highway-rail grade crossings collisions are the second-leading cause of all railroad-related fatalities throughout the country, according to USDOT.

 Through its Grow America program, the Federal Railroad Administration manages an expanded Railroad Rehabilitation & Improvement Finance Program for public and private entities that operate railroads.